wpeka/wpadcenter/README.txt

 = Can I insert ads anywhere on my WordPress website? = Yes, you can easily insert ads anywhere on your website using widgets, shortcodes, or blocks.
-The ads can be placed on the page just like any other gutenberg block or can be used with any other popular page builders like Elementor.
+The ads can be placed on any page and/or post just like any other gutenberg block or can be used with any other popular page builders like Elementor.
 They can also be placed as widgets in the widget areas.
 You can have the ads scroll through a carousel or have it floating on the screen or even have pop up ads.

 = Which ad networks are supported? =
 WPAdCenter WordPress ads plugin works with all ad networks that support ads via Banner Images & Javascript code.
 It is compatible with popular ad networks like Google AdSense, Media.net, Amazon Advertising, BuySellAds, DoubleClick (DFP), Ezoic, InfoLinks, Tradedoubler, Awin, Getyourguide, The Moneytizer, and more.